mikeizbicki/cmc-csci181-languages/topic05_thinking_like_transformers/README.md

 ### Basic control flow

 RASP is not a *procedural* programming language.
+1. It includes if statements, functions, and for loops.
+1. But these do not affect the "control flow" through the program like you are used to.

 `if` statements are ternary operations applied elementwise.
 ```
 -1 if indices > 1 else 1;
 ```
+> **GOTCHA:**
+> You cannot use an if statement to execute some code but not other code.
+> All "branches" of the if statement are evaluated.

 The `def` keyword can be used to define functions.
 The standard library defines the following `min` and `max` functions.